inesusvet/complexity-talk/PITCHME.md

 ## Program grows because
 - Program needs to do some new tricks
-- Program needs to be compatible to some other program
+- Program needs to comply with other program
-- Project team grows and more code is produced sooner
+- Project team grows and more code is produced

 +++
 @title[Because]

 ## Why it's a problem to me?
 - Program isn't quite ready to embrace some changes
-- Team may have no idea/compliance where to put new changes
+- Team may have no idea where to put new changes
-- There is no time to explain!
+- There is **no time to explain**!

 ---
 @title[What is it]